LiliaFramework/Lilia/documentation/docs/compatibility.md

 > ULX is not compatible with Lilia because its version of CAMI is extremely old and breaks permission checks.

-Use Lilia's built-in admin menu or another modern admin suite like SAM or ServerGuard instead.
+Use Lilia's built-in admin menu or another modern admin suite like SAM instead.

 ## [VCMod Main](https://www.gmodstore.com/market/view/vcmod-main)